It’s spring in Central Park, and we’re celebrating with the Central Park Conservancy’s official guide to the season.

 The Animal InsideWhen spring arrives, hibernating critters begin to awaken, and migrating birds start passing through the Park on their way back north.
 With all this animal activity, you might start to wonder: If I were one of Central Park’s animals, which would I be?
 Take our (totally scientific!) quiz to find the answer.

 Azaleas, bluebells, cherries, daisies… There’s a whole alphabet of flowers in Central Park at this time of year!
 No matter where you go, spring in the Park is glorious.
 But here are a few of our favorite springtime spots:

 Get to Know the Park with a Conservancy Guide

 Interested in an even more tailored Park experience?
 Look no further than our expert Conservancy staff and their decades of Park research.
 Our staff offer in-person and virtual tours, online weekly walks, and handy maps for your self-guided tours.

-Tags: Staff Picks / Plants and Trees
+Tags: History / Staff Picks / Plants and Trees